renovatebot/github-action/README.md

 ## Example

-This example uses a personal access token that is a Secret named `RENOVATE_TOKEN`.
+This example uses a personal access token that is a GitHub secret named `RENOVATE_TOKEN`.

 ```yml
 name: Example